Skip to content

 Warning

-The get_pydantic method generates all models in a tree of nested models according to an algorithm that allows to avoid loops in models (same algorithm that is used in dict(), select_all() etc.)
+The get_pydantic method generates all models in a tree of nested models according to an algorithm that allows to avoid loops in models (same algorithm that is used in model_dump(), select_all() etc.)

 That means that nested models won't have reference to parent model (by default ormar relation is bidirectional).